 Using heading styles allows you to navigate through your document using the Navigation Pane (View > Navigation Pane).
 This is a huge help in a lengthy document that has a lot going on.

 We hope this post answered all your questions about using styles in Microsoft Word.
-If there’s anything else you’d like to know, leave us a comment, submit an Ask the Editor question, or send us an email.
+If there’s anything else you’d like to know, submit an Ask the Editor question or send us an email.

 If Microsoft Word and APA tips and tricks are your thing, sign up to get email updates when we post a new blog or Q&A.